Age-of-Information with Information Source Diversity in an Energy Harvesting System: Performance evaluation

 \section{Performance evaluation}

-In this section, we analyze the performance of different policies in different settings, in particular, we consider the cost distribution of information sources, the age distribution of updates received from different sources, and the parameter of the energy harvesting process, $\lambda$.
+We compare the effect of different cost combinations and cost-reliability dependencies on the performance of different policies.
+We consider the cost distribution of information sources, the age distribution of updates received from different sources, and the parameter of the EH process, $\lambda$.

-To validate the optimal approach, we compare its performance with that of the aggressive policy.
-The optimal solution is obtained via the value iteration (VI) algorithm described in \cite{ashok2017value}, which we also provide in Algorithm \ref{VI} for completeness.
+To validate the optimal approach, we compare its performance with that of the aggressive policy, which requests a status update at each time slot from the most costly information source that its current battery state affords.
+The optimal solution is obtained via the value iteration (VI) algorithm described in \cite{puterman2014markov}, which we also provide in Algorithm \ref{VI} for completeness.
 The optimal stationary deterministic policy obtained by Algorithm \ref{VI} specifies the decision rules that maps the current energy level and AoI to deterministic actions.